citp/privacy-policy-historical/t/th/the/thebitbot.com.md

-> *The following text is extracted and transformed from the thebitbot.com privacy policy that was archived on 2012-06-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120603121240id_/http%3A//thebitbot.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the thebitbot.com privacy policy that was archived on 2012-11-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121129190625id_/http%3A//thebitbot.com/privacy-policy) for the most accurate reproduction.*

-# Privacy | TheBitBot.Com Article Directory
+# Privacy Policy « TheBitBot.Com News, Views, and Reviews

 **What information do we collect?**